-- Self-awareness & self-efficacy
+- ✓ Self-awareness & self-efficacy

-- Adaptability, foreseeing
+- ✓ Adaptability, foreseeing

-- Creative problem solving
+- ✓ Creative problem solving

-- Opportunity recognition
+- ✓ Opportunity recognition

-- Collaboration
+- ✓ Collaboration

-- Communication
+- ✓ Communication

-2.→ Timings-please confirm how long your course/module runs for during the academic year.

-This is to help with our planning of level 2 and planning for subsequent years ¶
+$the \textit{element-being offered-in-support of accreditation} should \textit{bea-minimum of } 2 \cdot \textit{hours.} \P$

+2.→ Timings-please-confirm how-long-your-course/module-runsfor-during-the-academic-year.
+This is to-help-with-our-planning of-level-2-and-planning-for-subsequent-years ¶

 Please give details confirming why your Course/Module/Workshop outcomes will deliver SISA-Level 1-outcomes and demonstrate desired competencies.
-3-9
+3 ¶

-You can attach supporting documentation here, for example, course or module descriptors or information-showing-what-students' will gain-from taking-part-in-a-workshop-you are running. ¶
+You can attach supporting documentation here, for example, course or module descriptors or information showing what students' will gain from taking part in a workshop you are running.

-Module outcomes include that students will be demonstrably able to: ¶ Plan and design a communication project for a defined audience, in response to a (real) clientbrief, applying relevant theoretical concepts and principles, and making effective use of appropriate media.
+Module outcomes include that students will be demonstrably able to: ¶ Plan and design a communication project for a defined audience, in response to a (real) client brief, applying relevant theoretical concepts and principles, and making effective use of appropriate media. ¶

-Participate in a structured group task and evaluate individual contributions to the group effort.
-Present-a-professional-proposal-to-the-client,-incorporating-clear-accurate-information-andworkable, cost effective solutions. - ¶
+Participate in a structured group task and evaluate individual contributions to the group effort. ¶

+Present-a professional proposal to the client, incorporating clear accurate information and workable, cost effective solutions. • ¶

-The students are assessed on their individual contributions to the group or al pitch to the client and the group-written proposal, as well-as-on-their individual report reflecting on the assignment, their group effort in producing the proposal and the lessons they have learned.
-The clients are business-professionals, working in the commercial, public-and-third-sectors and they mentor theirgroups as well as providing feedback on performance during the pitches.
-The content produced is used by clients.¶
+The students are assessed on their individual contributions to the group-oral pitch to the client and the group-written proposal, as well-as on their individual report reflecting on the assignment, their group effort in producing the proposal and the less on sthey have learned.
+The clients are business professionals, working in the commercial, public and third-sectors and they ment or their groups as well-as providing feedback on performance during the pitches.
+The content produced is used by clients.

-The module content includes: working with clients, consultancy work, project management tools. and techniques, project planning, working as part of a team, organisational mission, vision and values, preparing a costed budget, fundraising and sponsorship approaches, media-productionand editing, media relations and social media marketing, risk analysis, event planning,
+The module content includes: working with clients, consultancy work, project management tools and techniques, project planning, working as part of a team, organisational mission, vision and values, preparing a costed budget, fundraising and sponsorship approaches, media production and editing, media relations and social media marketing, risk analysis, event planning, professional writing and presentation.

-Students-completing an accredited-level 1-course/module/workshop-will be asked to go-onlineand demonstrate in a short-online application that they are a future thinker.
-Please state howyour course/module/workshop will get students reflecting on at least one new aspect of their future, for example, future skill development and enhancement, future workplace innovation or future new ventures of their own. ¶
+Students-completing-an-accredited-level-1-course/module/workshop-will-be-asked-to-go-online-and-demonstrate-in-a-short-online-application-that-they-are-a-future-thinker.-Please-state-how-your-course/module/workshop-will-get-students-reflecting-on-at-least-one-new-aspect-of-their-future, for-example, future-skill-development-and-enhancement, future-workplace-innovation-or-future-new-ventures-of-their-own.¶

-The individual reflective report produced by the student as part of their assessment take the form of a theoretical justification for the proposal and a reflective analysis of personal/group development.-They discuss specifically what they have learned from the theory and experience of undertaking the group-project that they will take into the future when called upon to work on a project, with a client and/or as part of a group.
+The individual reflective report produced by the student as part of their assessment take the form of a theoretical justification for the proposal and a reflective analysis of personal/group development.
+They discuss specifically what they have learned from the theory and experience of undertaking the group project that they will take into the future when called upon to work on a project, with a client and/or as part of a group.
 This self-reflection is a fundamental component of the individual report.
-Students discuss skills and experience gained but often also reflect on their own-performance, in-terms of motivation, time-management, communication, leadership and soon.
-They gain experience of acting as consultants and delivering a product to a commercial client, of creating a team, of working as a team in a commercial way, of budgeting and considering how as a commercial consultancy they would cost their services, of observing client confidentiality in a commercially-competitive-world, of-managing-an-often-tricky-client-relationship.
-In-manyinstances this will be the first time they have had experience of these aspects of the professional environment.
-Because the clients come from a wide range of sectors, they gain knowledge and understanding of the context in which such businesses operate.
+Students discuss skills and experience gained but often also reflect on their own performance, in terms of motivation, time management, communication, leadership and so on.
+They gain experience of acting as consultants and delivering a product to a commercial client, of creating a team, of working as a team in a commercial way, of budgeting and considering how as a commercial consultancy they would cost their services, of observing client confidentiality in a commercially competitive world, of managing an often tricky client relationship.
+In many instances this will be the first time they have had experience of these aspects of the professional environment.
+Because the clients come from a wide range of sectors, they gain knowledge and understanding of the context in which such businesses operate. ¶

-SCHOOL OF CREATIVE AND CULTURAL BU
+SCHOOL OF CREATIVE AND CUL